desec-io/desec-automation/README.md

 # Automated Deployment of deSEC Services

-`bootstrap.sh` can be used to install desec-stack and desec-slave on freshly installed servers.
+`bootstrap.sh` can be used to install desec-stack and desec-ns on freshly installed servers.

 ## Install deSEC Stack